 Structure your social media marketing team

-How big are you wanting to get?
+How big do you want to get?
 It’s a common misconception that every company wants to scale to dizzy heights with large teams, city offices, and huge corporate parties.
 Some businesses are boutique and don’t need to grow to be huge.

 Do you expect job roles to overlap or duties to be shared?
 In large companies, marketing teams can be vast.
 I often see mass confusion over duties, reporting, and strategy.
 All that can lead to missed posts, duplicate work, and branding or tone of voice errors.